 Seeing the Te Anau glowworm caves, is like a scene from a different planet.
 You will begin your tour with a boat ride to the western shores of Lake Te Anau before arriving at the underground phenomenon.
 The Te Anau glowworm caves are over 12,000 years old but were only discovered in 1948.
 The caves are impressive themselves, the constellation of sapphire creatures are an added extravagant bonus!

-Miles Better Pies
+Miles Better Pies With a View

-Typical Scots, recommending pie eating BUT devouring one of these delicious creations by the beautiful lake was one of our favourite memories from Te Anau.
-It is the perfect budget friendly food that (as the name describes) were miles better than any other pie we had in New Zealand – possibly because the location was so beautiful!
+Miles Better Pies offers the perfect budget friendly food that (as the name describes) were miles better than any other pie we had in New Zealand – possibly because the location was so beautiful!
 If pies aren’t your thing or you’re not restricted to a backpacking budget there are many restaurants in Te Anau that cater to all tastes.

 Te Anau Bird Sanctuary

-One of the most popular things to do in Te Anau for backpackers and families alike as entry is completely free!
+Te Anau Bird Sanctuary is one of the most popular things to do in Te Anau for backpackers and families alike as entry is completely free!
 Rare birds such as kaka, morepork, takahe and parakeet can be found here as part of specialist breeding programmes and rehabilitation schemes before returning to the wild.

 Not only can you travel Te Anau to Milford Sound, but visit Doubtful sound too.
 Nestled in a far quieter corner of the Fiordland National Park, Doubtful Sound is less popular but ideal for those looking for a more peaceful, less touristic experience.